 C.4.2 EncodedAudioChunk data

-If the bitstream is in “compact” format, each EncodedAudioChunk contains exactly one RTP payload according to clause A.2.1 of the payload format in Annex A.2 of [TS26.445].
+If the bitstream is not in “hf-only” format, each EncodedAudioChunk contains exactly one RTP payload according to clause A.2.1 of the payload format in Annex A.2 of [TS26.445], i.e. both Compact and Header-Full formats can be used with potential zero padding for size collision avoidance.

-If the bitstream is in “header-full” format, each EncodedAudioChunk contains exactly one RTP payload according to clause A.2.1 of the payload format in Annex A.2 of [TS26.445], including CMR, ToC and speech data.
+If the bitstream is in “hf-only” format, each EncodedAudioChunk contains exactly one RTP payload according to clause A.2.1 of the payload format in Annex A.2 of [TS26.445], including CMR, ToC and speech data and size-collision avoidance is not used.

-Applications may use either compact or header-full framing depending on their transport profile; this registration does not mandate a container, however it should be noted that the header-full format with a restriction of N speech frames per packet, where N is the number of channels, is also used for the storage format defined in clause A.2.6 of [TS 26.445] and for EVS in the ISO base media file format as specified in [TS 26.244], clause 6.1.
+Applications may use either hf-only=1 or hf-only=1 framing depending on their transport profile; this registration does not mandate a container, however it should be noted that the header-full format with a restriction of N speech frames per packet, where N is the number of channels, is also used for the storage format defined in clause A.2.6 of [TS 26.445] and for EVS in the ISO base media file format as specified in [TS 26.244], clause 6.1.

 C.4.3 AudioDecoderConfig.description

-If a description has been set to “EVS.compact”, the bitstream is assumed to be in “compact” format.
-Otherwise or if a description has not been set, the bitstream is assumed to be in “header-full” format.
+If a description has been set to “EVS.hf-only=0”, the bitstream is assumed to use size collision avoidance to differentiate between Compact and Header-Full format.
+Otherwise or if a description has not been set, the bitstream is assumed to be in “hf-only=1” format, i.e. only Header-Full frames are present without size collision avoidance.

 C.4.4 EncodedAudioChunk type